 All humanity is now involved in a great controversy between Christ and Satan regarding the character of God, and the nature of God’s government.
 The conflict began in heaven when Lucifer, an unfallen angel, openly rebelled against God.
 This world became the arena of the universal conflict, and ultimately will be the scene of the triumph of God’s grace and the vindication of God’s character with the victorious return of Jesus.
 (Revelation 12:7-9; Genesis 3:15)

 Salvation is a gift from God to man.
-Man can never make up for his sin by self-improvement or good works – only by trusting in Jesus Christ as God’s offer of forgiveness can man be saved from sin’s penalty.
-Eternal life begins the moment one receives Jesus Christ into his life by faith.
+Individuals can never make up for their sin by self-improvement or good works – only by trusting in Jesus Christ as God’s offer of forgiveness can humanity be saved from sin’s penalty.
+Eternal life begins the moment one receives Jesus Christ into his/her life by faith.
 (Romans 6:23; Ephesians 2:8, 9; John 14:6, 1:12; Titus 3:5; Galatians 3:26; Romans 5:1)

 When we die, we are in an unconscious state, as in a “sleep” knowing nothing until Jesus comes at His Second Coming.
 (Ecclesiastes 9:5; John 11:12, 13; 1 Corinthians 15:51-54)

 Baptism by immersion symbolizes the death, burial, and resurrection of Jesus and is your public declaration that you have accepted Jesus Christ as your personal Savior.
 Baptism does not save you but shows the world that you have already been saved.
 And while baptism is not required for salvation, it is a biblical command and demonstrates your love and obedience to Christ.
 (Colossians 2:12; Acts 2:41; Ephesians 2: 8-9; Matthew 28:19-20)